Living Wisdom Village

 Kirsten Schreiber, Chair

 Kirsten was licensed in Germany as a Psychotherapist.
 While there, she also trained as a nurse’s aid and home caregiver, as well as working in hospice.
-She has always had a deep passion for the elderly and has observed first hand both the beneficial as well as the dysfunctional aspects of nursing home conditions.
+She has always had a deep passion for elders and has observed first hand both the beneficial as well as the dysfunctional aspects of nursing home conditions.

 Kirsten has been a key caregiver in the Crestone community for years.
-In addition, her work in the field of Non-Violent-Communication (NVC) makes her an invaluable member of the Board.
+In addition, her work in the field of Non-Violent-Communication (NVC) makes her an invaluable member of the community.
 Kirsten is a talented designer-builder with her husband, and owns and operates Schiki Pulse Warmers & Other Good Ideas, a local cottage industry.

 Julia Voss RN, Vice-Chair